 To monitor the concentrations of nitrogen dioxide, diffusion tubes are currently sited at several locations along Upper Bristol Road and one location on Newbridge Road, these can be viewed at: https://beta.bathnes.gov.uk/nitrogen-dioxide-monitoring-data.
 Since monitoring began at these locations in 2019, the sites have shown continual decreases with concentrations for 2023 lower than the annual average objective of 40 µg/m3.
 These sites remain in place into 2024.

-An Air Quality Assessment has been carried out for the planning application submission which can be viewed here.
+An Air Quality Assessment was carried out for the planning application submission which can be viewed here.

 The noise assessment has acknowledged that noise will increase from the site but that this will be during the working day when ambient noise levels are already higher.
 It has also identified a number of measures which can be taken such as noise barriers and using skips with plastic wheels.